 Any employee of an Association member press can nominate a recipient.
 To do so, they should send a letter of nomination detailing why the individual is deserving of the award with links to supporting materials (for example, newspaper or magazine articles, blog posts, etc.).
 Nominations must be seconded by at least one other individual.

-Nomination letters should be addressed to the AUPresses Board of Directors and emailed to staff.
-Nominations are accepted at any time, although a cut-off date will be posted for each year’s consideration.
-The nomination deadline for 2021 was Tuesday, February 23.
+Nomination letters should be addressed to the AUPresses Board of Directors and emailed to Peter Berkery.
+Nominations are accepted at any time, although a cut-off date, typically in the spring, will be posted for each year’s consideration.

 Nominations are reviewed by the awards subcommittee of the Association’s Board of Directors, the same committee that reviews Constituency Award nominations.
 This subcommittee will make a recommendation for the approval of the Board of Directors.